Lynette7/walanda/README.md

 # Walanda

 ## About
+Walanda is a decentralized expense-splitting application on the Celo blockchain

 ## Technologies Used
 + ReactJs
 + Css
 + Figma
++ CELO Blockchain
++ Ethers.js

 ## Setup
 To run this project, one must have either of the following;